tomdee/calico-docker-prototype/L2RoutedPrototype.md

 #### Start the containers

 1. On the first host, start BIRD and the plugins.
-The plugin would normally be the part of the orchestration that informs the Calico components about the current state of the system.
-In this prototype, the plugin is just a simple python script that loads text config.
 Two instances are run, one for the network API and one for the Endpoint API.
-If you want more diagnostics, run them interactively from a bash container. *The plugin must run on the first server only.*
+If you want more diagnostics, run them interactively from a bash container.
+*The plugins must run on the first server only.*

         docker run -d -v /var/log/bird:/var/log/bird --privileged=true --name="bird" --net=host --restart=always -t calico:bird /usr/bin/run_bird bird1.conf
         docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin1" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py network
         docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="plugin2" --net=host -v /opt/plugin:/opt/plugin calico:plugin python /opt/scripts/plugin.py ep

-    The plugin would normally be the part of the orchestration that informs the Calico components about the current state of the system.
-In this prototype, the plugin is just a simple python script that loads text config (which you will create shortly). _Note that the plugin and Felix poll for configuration - this is just a limitation of the prototype code, and means that there may be a delay of some seconds before endpoints are fully networked._
+    The plugins would normally be the part of the orchestration that informs the Calico components about the current state of the system.
+In this prototype the plugins are simple python script that load text config (which you will create shortly).  _Note that the plugins and Felix poll for configuration - this is just a limitation of the prototype code, and means that there may be a delay of some seconds before endpoints are fully networked._

 2. On the first host, run the following as root (to start Felix and the ACL Manager).